- © fotolia.de l Urheber: EisenhansWe protect your technical innovations

 - Trademark and designation law

-Rights to designations (trademarks, company designations, names, work titles) protect designations of goods and services of individuals and legal entities to the extent they are applicative to differentiate them from other goods and services.
+Rights to commercial designations (trademarks, company designations, names, work titles) protect designations of goods and services of individuals and legal entities to the extent they are applicative to differentiate them from other goods and services.
 The owner has the sole right to forbid others from using an identical or confusingly similar designation.

 - Design law